Zerraa/tenacity-tera/content/pvp/echoes-of-argonea.md

 ### Daily Quests

 A variety of new quests can be obtained and completed every day in the Echoes of Argonea.

+The following daily quests are available:
+-   Obtain Argon Extractor Keys
+    - For this quest, you must locate Argon Extractors and obtain their key.
+While you have a key, there will be some additional restrictions applied to you.
+Once you obtain enough keys, you must safely return them to complete the quest
+-   Hunt Akalath Overseers
+-   Hunt Ethereal Shadowstalkers
+-   Hunt Suulvir Harvesters

+The three above quests are recommended to be completed with a party
+-   Absorbing Energy
+-   Harvesting Plants
+-   Mining Ores

 <hr>